Sourced from third-party site: Letaba Herald

 The managers of the property became increasingly concerned for the animal’s health as they witnessed that he was struggling to move.
 They noticed that the pride were looking after him, making kills and allowing him to feed.

-Dr. Rogers made the decision to dart all five members of the pride in order to assess their condition, because of the the suspicion of tuberculosis (TB).
+Dr Rogers made the decision to dart all five members of the pride in order to assess their condition, because of the suspicion of tuberculosis (TB).

 From there, the samples will go to the University of Stellenbosch for analysis of the presence of the TB organism.
 Should the samples come back as positive for the disease, further intervention from a veterinary perspective may not be necessary.